GMT: Effective Global Framework for Multi-Camera Multi-Target Tracking

-We captured video data using two drones, each equipped with a camera that has a resolution of 1920×1080.
-All videos were captured at a frame rate of 30 FPS, comprising approximately 116K frames and 1176K detection boxes.
-Both drones were moving during the recording process.
-To ensure dataset diversity, we selected different scenes with varying weather and lighting conditions, including sunny, overcast, dusk, night (shown in Figure \ref{fig:threecol}).
-We also captured scenes with varying levels of crowd density, ranging from sparse large targets to dense small targets(shown in left chart of Figure \ref{fig:pie}).
-The dataset is split approximately 1:1, with half designated for training and the other half for testing.
-The videos from the two cameras were manually time-aligned.
-We also place a high emphasis on the protection of personal privacy within our dataset.
-All individuals appearing in the dataset have consented to the use of their images solely for scientific research purposes.
+We captured video data using two drones, both drones were moving during the recording process.
+All videos were captured at a frame rate of 30 FPS and a resolution of 1920×1080.
+To ensure dataset diversity, we selected different scenes with varying weather and lighting conditions (shown in \cref{fig:data_tj} (b)).
+We also captured scenes with varying levels of target density ranging from sparse large targets to dense small targets (shown in \cref{fig:data_tj} (a)).
+The dataset is split approximately 1:1 for training and testing.